 November 30, 2007

 It’s said that as a monotheistic Jew, Paul’s acknowledgement of Jesus as “Lord” is an explicit attribution of deity.
 I find this interpretation unlikely.
 First, the Greek word kurios simply means “master,” and is used of both human persons as well as God.
 The term applies to anyone who is in a position of authority over someone else.
 For example, we read that Sarah called Abraham “lord.”
-If anyone knew Abraham was no god, it was Sarah!
+If anyone knew Abraham was not a god, it was Sarah!
 We have no reason to believe Paul used the term because He thought He was speaking to the one true God.
 He recognized that any voice speaking to him from heaven must be coming from someone who had authority over him, and thus addressed the as-of-yet unknown person with a term that acknowledged his authority.

 November 30, 2007